f15gdsy/BT-Framework/README.md

 1. Create various actions and pre-conditions inheriting from BTAction and BTPrecondition.

 2. Create a class inheriting from BTTree, and construct the behavior tree in Init function.

+3. Drag the class to a GameObject.

+It's this simple!

+A simple example:

 ```csharp
 // A class inheriting from BTTree

 protected override void Init () {
    // Initialize base class
    base.Init();